 Widely recognized as the premier privately held theme park operator in the U.S., Herschend Family Entertainment (HFE) owns, operates or partners in 26 entertainment, tourism and hospitality properties in 10 states.
 HFE's original park is Branson, Missouri’s Silver Dollar City theme park, which opened in 1960.
 In Branson, the company also owns and operates Showboat Branson Belle lake attraction, White Water water park and The Wilderness at Silver Dollar City campground.

 HFE is an operating partner with Dolly Parton in the Dollywood Company, which owns the Dollywood theme park and Dollywood’s Splash Country water park, both in Pigeon Forge, Tennessee.
-The Dollywood Company is also the largest shareholder in the Dixie Stampede dinner attractions located in Branson, Pigeon Forge and Myrtle Beach.
+The Dollywood Company is also the largest shareholder in the Dixie Stampede dinner attractions located in Branson, Pigeon Forge and Myrtle Beach, S.C.
 In Georgia, HFE operates Atlanta’s Stone Mountain Park in conjunction with the State of Georgia, and owns Wild Adventures Theme Park in Valdosta.
-HFE also owns Adventure Aquarium in Camden, New Jersey and the Newport Aquarium in Newport, Kentucky, as well as Ride The Ducks amphibious tours in Branson, Philadelphia and San Francisco.
-Ride The Ducks also operates at Newport Aquarium and Stone Mountain Park in Atlanta.
-HFE manages Darien Lake Theme Park Resort in Buffalo, N.Y., and Elitch Gardens in Denver.
+HFE also owns the Newport Aquarium in Newport, Kentucky, across the river from Cincinnati, and Adventure Aquarium in Camden, New Jersey, across the river from Philadelphia, as well as Ride The Ducks amphibious tours in Branson, Philadelphia and San Francisco.
+Ride The Ducks also operates at Stone Mountain Park and Newport Aquarium.
+HFE operates Classic Cable Car Sightseeing in San Francisco and manages Darien Lake Theme Park Resort in Buffalo, NY.
+In 2013, HFE acquired Harlem Globetrotters International, Inc.